Chrome Enterprise & Education FAQ

 Policies and SettingsHow do I check which Chrome policies are in use?

-Enter chrome://policy in your Chrome address bar, and Chrome will display all the policies which are currently in effect for that browser.
+Enter chrome://policy in your Chrome address bar, and you will see all of the policies currently in effect on that browser or Chrome device.

 Yes on corporate-managed devices.
-On a user's home computer, they need to sign in to Chrome using their G Suite account in order for the policies to appear in Chrome.
+On a user's home computer, they need to sign in to Chrome using their managed Google Account (such as G Suite) in order for the policies to work in Chrome.

 Google only supports the most current dev, beta, and stable channel releases.